Hemasonica774/Miniproject/README.md

 ## Features

-Image-Based Toxicity Detection: Users can upload a plant image, and the app will predict whether it is toxic or non-toxic using trained models.
+Image-Based Toxicity Detection:

-Name-Based Plant Search: Users can input a plant’s name to check its toxicity status, making it easy to get information without needing an image.
+The image-based toxicity detection feature enables users to determine whether a plant is toxic or non-toxic by simply uploading its image.
+Users can access a user-friendly interface to upload an image from their device or capture a photo using the camera.
+The app processes the uploaded image by resizing, normalizing, and preparing it for analysis to ensure compatibility with the trained deep learning model.
+Advanced algorithms, such as CNN, ResNet, or VGG16, analyze the image to extract features like texture, color, and shape, and predict whether the plant is toxic or non-toxic.

 ## Requirements